Strategic Research Project

 Applications must be completed with the assistance of your departmental Research Grants Administrator.
 Calculating staff costs in a Worktribe standalone budget is recommended.

 - The project academic case.
 This should be no longer than 4 sides of A4, including references.
 All text within your academic case should be no smaller than font size 11, Calibri, Aptos, or Arial.
-All A4 margins should be set at a minimum of 1 inch
+All A4 margins should be set at a minimum of 1 inch.
+This should outline the academic aspects of the project and explain how the requested funding meets the remit of the funding call.
+Please include any graphics you feel contribute to this case.
+In relation to your proposed project, please cover:

 - A copy of the applicant CV and the CV of any named staff the application requests costs for.
 CVs should be no longer than 4 pages